Israel's ironSource buys mobile game studio Upopa

-TEL AVIV Israel-based ironSource said on Thursday it has acquired mobile game studio Upopa, adding mobile game creation expertise to its new innovation lab, ironLabs.
+TEL AVIV, Sept 4 Israel-based ironSource said on Thursday it has acquired mobile game studio Upopa, adding mobile game creation expertise to its new innovation lab, ironLabs.

 Financial details were not disclosed.